 Increasing Weight Swings

-This is the same exercise as the two-handed swings, but it should push your aerobic capacity that bit further.
+It's essentially the same exercise as the two-handed swings but pushes your aerobic capacity that bit further.
+I've seen clients break a sweat faster and feel the burn more intensely with this variation.

 After you complete a set, pick a heavier kettlebell for the next set, but aim to do the same number of reps.